 KIPAC is a key partner in several next-generation large optical surveys, including the Dark Energy Survey (DES) and the Large Synoptic Survey Telescope (LSST).
 DES is an international project to survey 5000 square degrees of the southern sky from the Blanco 4-meter telescope at the Cerro Tololo Inter-American Observatory in Chile.
 It makes use of the new state-of-the-art

-"Dark Energy Camera" with 570 megapixels covering 2.2 square degrees, which is scheduled for commissioning in Fall, 2012.
-The five-year DES survey will detect over 500 million galaxies, allowing precision measurements of the expansion history of the Universe to obtain Dark Energy constraints using galaxy cluster counts; baryon acoustic oscillations; and gravitational lensing.
+"Dark Energy Camera" with 570 megapixels covering 2.2 square degrees, was commissioned in Fall, 2012.
+The five-year DES survey began in August 2013 and is expected to detect over 300 million galaxies, allowing precision measurements of the expansion history of the Universe to obtain Dark Energy constraints using galaxy cluster counts, baryon acoustic oscillations, and gravitational lensing.
 In addition, certain patches of the sky will be reobserved with a short cadence for a complementary search for Type Ia Supernovae to be used as cosmological probes.

 LSST is a very large project to image the full of the southern sky every few nights with a new 8 meter class telescope, scheduled to go online in 2021.
 The LSST camera, construction of which is being led by scientists at KIPAC, will have over 3 Gigapixels covering 3.5 square degrees with unprecedented quality of imaging and survey efficiency.
 In addition to the precision Dark Energy science made possible by the wide field, extraordinary depth, and excellent image quality, the rapid survey ability will open up the entire southern sky to transient and variable studies on timescales from hours to years.
 The LSST will also be uniquely able to detect virtually all near-Earth objects that are potentially hazardous to life on Earth in the case of a collision, allowing several years to decades of warning.